A Comprehensive Guide to Secure Conferencing:

 As a countermeasure, you can send out individual passkeys which can only be used once by a single person.
 This makes it more difficult for hackers to get a passkey that hasn’t already been used.

 Calls that aren’t encrypted are at risk since it lets others understand the data that was sent back and forth during the conference.
+It could also lead to email addresses and passwords being leaked to the public therefore exposing personal information.
 By making sure that the transmitted data is encrypted, it ensures that the call information and details can only be available and comprehensible to the authorized senders and viewers.

 Lack of User Control